mfisher87/cff-authors-from-gh-contributors/README.md

 ```

 Review the output, especially `family-names` and `given-names`, for correctness.

-The output is sorted by number of contributions.
+The output is sorted by number of contributions; you may want to re-order.

 ## Features